-Section 6.1 The Drug List can change during the year The brag Liet can change daming the year
+Section 6.1 The Drug List can change during the year -- --

 Most of the changes in drug coverage happen at the beginning of each year (January 1).
 However, during the year, the plan might make changes to the Drug List.
 For example, the plan might: